juanca/stylelint-css-modules/README.md

 ## css-modules/composed-class-names

-Ensures each composed class names exists in the targeted file.
+Ensures each composed class name exists in the targeted file.

 ### Good